shalvah/burns/README.md

 }
 ```

-**Handlers** are methods in listener classes.
-Typically, Burns looks for the `hand;e` method in your class and calls that.
-However, you can choose to define a handler in a class for specific events, by using `on` + the UpperCased event name.
+**Handlers** are (non-static) methods in listener classes.
+Typically, Burns looks for the `handle` method in your listener and calls that.
+However, you can choose to define a handler for specific events, by using `on` + the UpperCased event name.
 In such a case, `handle` will NOT be called.
 For instance:

 ```js